alagus04/alagus04/README.md

 ### <div align="center">I'm Alagappan, an undergraduate sophomore at UCLA studying Computational and Systems Biology!</div>

 - 🔭 I’m currently working for UCLA Health as a Software Developer in the Software Development Unit R&D Division.

+- 🔍 I'm currently researching at the David Geffen School of Medicine as a Biological Data Science Research Member focusing on -omics data.

 - 🌱 I’m currently learning Machine Learning, Cloud, and Generative AI

 - ⚡ Fun fact: My name rhymes!

 - 📫 How to reach me: Email me at <a href="mailto:asellappan@g.ucla.edu">asellappan@g.ucla.edu</a>